 4. When ready to serve, you just need to cook rice (if you haven’t already), and you can reheat on stove-top without thawing or in the microwave

-This recipe was first published in 2015 and now updated with new photos and to include instruction for pressure cooker.
+This recipe was first published in 2015 and is now updated with new photos and includes instruction for a pressure cooker.

 Pressure Cooker Lu Rou Fan (Taiwanese Braised Pork Belly Rice)